alainw68/ELK-SIEM/Deployment-Guide/Security-Module/Security-Module.md

 sudo nano /etc/kibana/kibana.yml
 ~~~

-- Now look for this field and add your password for this account:
+- Now look for this field and un-comment the values and add your password for this account:

 ~~~
 elasticsearch.username: "kibana_system"